-Staccare and scattare, two somewhat look-alike words, appear in this week’s episode of Commissario Manara, and scattare also appears in a music video this week.
+Staccare and scattare, two somewhat look-alike words, appear in the same episode of Commissario Manara, and scattare also appears in a music video.
 The meanings of both words are not always immediately clear.

 We use the word scattare when taking pictures: